GantonL/simple-forms/src/lib/resources/markdown/en-US/cookies-policy.md

 ## Cookie Management

-You can control cookies through your browser settings:
+You have control over your cookie preferences.
+You can manage these through your browser settings or by using our dedicated cookie consent banner.

+1.  **Cookie Consent Banner**: Upon your first visit, you will be presented with a banner where you can:
+    *   **Accept All Cookies**: Consent to the use of all cookie categories (Essential, Analytics, Functional).
+    *   **Reject All Cookies**: Decline the use of Analytics and Functional cookies.
+Essential cookies may still be used as they are necessary for the core functionality of this application.
+    *   **Customize Preferences**: Select which categories of cookies (Analytics, Functional) you wish to allow.
+    Your choices are remembered, and you can change them at any time by accessing the cookie banner or through your browser settings.

-1. **Browser Controls**: Most browsers allow you to refuse cookies or delete existing ones
+2.  **Browser Controls**: Most browsers allow you to refuse cookies entirely, or to delete existing cookies.
+Consult your browser's help section for instructions.

-2. **Privacy Settings**: You can adjust privacy settings to block third-party cookies
+3.  **Privacy Settings**: You may be able to adjust privacy settings in your browser to block third-party cookies.
-3. **Cookie Preferences**: Use our cookie banner to manage your preferences

 ## Third-Party Cookies